digital-raven/daybook/docs/man/daybook-report.1.rst

 ::

-    # report.py, but this file can be named whatever you want.
+    # ./expense.py, but this file can be named whatever you want.

+    help = 'A simple expense report.'

+    description = '''
+    This report tallies all dollars spent on expense accounts for the supplied transactions.
+    '''

     # Report function.
 Must be called "report" and accept a ledger
     # and budget reference.